Adebukol8/SkyOps-Landing-Page/README.md

  ## Challenges and Learnings
-as a beginner, this project tested me in several ways:
+As a beginner, this project tested me in several ways:

 - **Git Conflicts and Workflow**
   At first, pushing to the GitHub repository was blocked due to conflicts with existing remote files (like the README).
 I learned how to fetch, pull, and rebase properly to keep my commit history clean and avoid overwriting others work.